When we’re feeling overwhelmed at work, it’s easy to feel stressed, confused, and at risk of burnout.

 When you’re feeling overwhelmed at work, take this time away.

-Your body will go into a relaxed state and help you see think more clearly, reassess any sense of overwhelm and calm your mind.
+Your body will go into a relaxed state and help you see think more clearly, reassess any feelings of overwhelm and calm your mind.

-3. Focus On Achieving Three Things Every Day
+3. Avoid Feeling Overwhelmed by Focusing On Achieving Three Things

-The first step here is to be clear on your goals.
+The first step to avoid feeling overwhelmed at work is to be clear on your goals.
 This bring clarity and focus.

 If you set an objective to achieve three major things each day, it is much harder to become overwhelmed at work, rather than having 10 or more things on your to do list.